ThatCoryGirl/Project3-CrimeData/README.md

     - References for any code used that is not your own

 # **Questions Asked**

-What is the youngest/oldest death reported?
-What states/zipcodes have the highest death rate?
+  - What counties have the highest death rates due to overdose?
-What are the average household incomes in the zipcodes with the highest death rate?
+  - What are the average household incomes in the counties with the highest death rate?
-What race has the most deaths?
-Violent crimes reported associated with usage?
-Were there more men or women deaths reported?
+  - Were there more men or women deaths reported?
-What is the age group with the highest reports deaths?
+  - What is the age group with the highest reports deaths?
-In areas with high deaths, see if overdoses from other drugs dropped/increased/stayed the same.
+  - In areas with high deaths, see if overdoses from other drugs dropped/increased/stayed the same.
-Age, race and gender by zipcode comparison.

 # **Analysis and Conclusions**

+- Fentanyl deaths due to overdose skyrocketed in 2013-2014
+- Methamphetamine overdoses dropped/slowed significantly once Fentanyl became popular
+- Most overdoses happen between 25-54
+- Men are most likely to overdose

 # **Bumps in the Road**

 We've faced several challenges upon the completion of this project.
 Listed below are the ones we have documented:

   - Datasets with all of the information we wanted, were hard to find.
   - Deciding what years would be useful for this study.
   - We had conflicting Python libraries that were not working together or in our dev environments.
+  - The synthetic opioid category combines fentanyl, tramadol, and methodone.
+However, we found that its very difficult to overdose on methodone or tramadol so we were able to rule those out.
+  - No specific datasets associated with ethnicities, overdoses, and counties in Oklahoma.

 # **Disclaimers**